 - It is more ethical.
 Animals are meant to have space to roam and enjoy themselves.

 - The distance the food travels to market is usually less than what you find in your local grocery store.

-- The animals are NOT given antibiotics, additives, or growth hormones.
-They are 100% natural which is better for you, your children, and the environment.
+- The animals are not given antibiotics, additives, or growth hormones.
+They are 100 per cent natural which is better for you, your children, and the environment.

 Q: What is the difference between free-run and free-range animals?

 - Free-run animals are in open pens where they are given space to run and roam free.

 - Free-range animals have access to grass fields where they can graze the land.

 Q: What animals are free-range and what animals are free-run at Windy View Farm?